One of the things that draws me to lifestyle photography more than any other kind is that I love detail shots!

 5) Photograph details when your child isn't there

-Capturing the details adds an extra element to your family photos or to client sessions, plus it's a wonderful way to encourage your creativity!
+Capturing the details adds an extra element to your family photos or to client sessions, plus it's a wonderful way to encourage your creativity, so I encourage you to go out and start capturing details today!

-Want some more ideas?
-I have a FREE ebook with 100 child lifestyle photography prompts - it should give you some great ideas of what to shoot!
+Don't forget, if you want some ideas for capturing lifestyle images of your child and family I have a FREE ebook with 100 prompts - it should give you some great ideas of what to shoot!
+Just click on the image below to grab your copy.